 I live (mostly) by Michael Pollan’s advice to “eat all the junk food you want as long as you cook it yourself.”
 But Halloween is an exception.
 We live in a Sesame Street-like townhouse neighborhood in Washington, DC, so my kids can easily hit 100 houses while trick-or-treating.
 The candy haul is epic.

-My food-allergic son has always been great about sorting out the candy he can’t eat, but the night can still be stressful, knowing that peanut butter and almond confections are in his bag.
+My food-allergic child has always been great about sorting out the candy with allergens, but the night can still be stressful, knowing that peanut butter and almond confections are in the bag.

 So we, along with many other food-allergy families, embraced a new idea this year: the Teal Pumpkin Project.
 Started by a food-allergy mom in Tennessee, the idea is that you paint a pumpkin teal (the theme color of FARE, the largest U.S. food-allergy advocacy group) and place it on your porch to let people know that non-food treats are offered at your house.